hansonkd/puff/readme.md

 ## Quick Start
 Puff requires Python >= 3.10, Rust / Cargo.
 Python's [Poetry](https://python-poetry.org) is optional.

 Your Rust Puff Project needs to find your Python project.
-Even if they are in the same folder, they need to be added to the path.
+Even if they are in the same folder, they need to be added to the PYTHONPATH.

 One way to set up a Puff project is like this: